 This is tremendous progress for organizations.
 Yet, it’s more than just automating paper-based processes or streamlining onboarding.
 Building a culture of trust and empowerment changes the way everyone works.
 It connects people to the right apps, backend systems and digital resources when needed the most.
 Ultimately, this helps employees focus on what they do best—and the work they love the most.

 What’s Next for Mobility and the Employee Experience

 The race to gain and maintain a competitive edge drives some companies to evolve faster than others in the name of innovation.
 However, organizations that ignore employee preferences will fall behind those that listen to and empower their employees.

 Work seems, well, less like work without all the friction.
 Mobility helps employees work smarter with access to the tools and data they need, when and where they need it.
 That’s both personally and professionally fulfilling.
 When everyday tasks get done faster, there’s time to work on solving harder, more complex problems.
 That truly helps employees enjoy what they do.

 As a result, companies reach new levels of success, as my colleague Shankar Iyer explains here.
-Shankar and I talked more about delivering what employees want and need during VMworld.
-Watch our on-demand showcase keynote now, and follow the #VMworld conversation online, to hear about our platform approach to employee empowerment, along with human-centered design.
+Shankar and I will talk more about delivering what employees want and need during VMworld, on Aug.
+27. Join us live in Vegas, or follow the #VMworldconversation online, to hear about our platform approach to employee empowerment, along with human-centered design.